-The materials at this site, blog and book are directed primarily to people of faith who are aware of the momentous changes that are taking place in the world, mostly to do with climate change.
-However, they hear so many conflicting messages that they are unsure as to how serious these changes may be and how they and their communities may be affected.
+The materials at this site are directed primarily to people of faith who are aware of the seriousness of the predicaments that we face, particularly with regard to climate change.
+However, they hear so many conflicting messages that they are unsure as to how serious these changes or how they and their communities may be affected.
 They want to know the truth.
 They also want guidance as to how they can respond, and how they can best provide badly needed leadership.

 The response to the predicaments we face can be either bottom-up (people working by themselves or in small groups), or it can be top-down.
 Both approaches are needed.
 The top-down approach often means working within existing large organizations, including the church.

 The issues we discuss at this site are technically very complex and difficult to understand.
 Most church leaders do not have a background in mathematics, science or technology.
-Therefore, there is a danger that they could promote programs that are unrealistic and that cannot work.
+Therefore, there is a danger that they could promote programs that are unrealistic and that simply will not work.

-The article Episcopal Renewable Energy Proposal provides an example of this concern.
+The post Engineering and Project Management Realities provides an example of this concern.
 In the year 2019 the Episcopal Church (USA) issued a policy statement to do with renewable energy.
 On its surface, the statement is something that we can all support.
 However, an analysis of the proposal with regard to energy and project management basics shows that it is not technically feasible.
 Nor does it recognize project management realities.